Azure/AvereSDK/docs/using_vfxt_py.md

 Each vfxt.py command (except for information queries like `--help`) must include:

-* The cloud provider parameter – for example, `azure` for Azure, `aws` for Amazon, or `gce` for Google.
+* The cloud provider parameter – for example, `azure` for Azure.
 * Authentication credentials for accessing the cloud API.
-The syntax is different depending on the cloud provider and authentication method you are using; read the setup section for [Azure](azure_reference.md), [Amazon Web Services](aws_reference.md), or [Google Cloud Platform](gcp_reference.md) for details.
+There are several methods, depending on your network architecture.
+Read [Azure authentication options](azure_reference.md#azure-authentication-options) to learn more.
-* The environment options for the cloud network or project (depending on the cloud provider).
+* The environment options for the cloud network or project.
 * An action to perform – for example, `--create` to create a new vFXT cluster.

 Note that similar commands have different names if they are restricted to one type of cloud provider.
-For example, the option to set an Amazon location is `region` and the option for setting a Google location is `zone`.
-This difference serves as a check that the correct cloud service was specified.
+Be careful to use only the commands that apply to Azure. <!-- For example, the option to set an Amazon location is `region` and the option for setting a Google location is `zone`.
+This difference serves as a check that the correct cloud service was specified. -->

 Actions include things like creating or destroying a cluster, adding nodes, and stopping or starting the cluster.
 The command `vfxt.py --help` lists all options.